maxant/kafka-data-consistency/README.md

 - add context of "partner" to filter on websocket server side
 - finish build and run scripts
+- dockerize ui, tasks, claims, web
+- add image for neo4j, orientdb, ES, kibana?

+create => 1x createTask, 1xCreateRelationShips

+hmmm think transactions. need to think how not to lose call to websocket when writing to neo4j or orientdb.

 - UI
   - use resolver to avoid async code => except eg using an observable for updating server auto complete
       - example with addresses from post.ch